INSIDE: The Best Sewing Supplies for Beginners

 9. Straight Pins

 Straight pins are needed for pinning your projects together prior to sewing.
 You will need pins for sewing with woven fabrics and pins for sewing with knits.
-To understand more about pins, read this post.

 10. Pin Cushion

 If you have pins you will need a pin cushion.
 Keeping them in the plastic box they came in is a recipe for disaster.
-A pin cushion keeps your pins from scattering if you accidentally knock it over.
+A pin cushion keeps your pins from scattering if you accidentally knock them over.
 I prefer magnetic pin cushions, but the old-fashioned tomato pin cushion will get the job done.

 There are so many variations to thread, however, a sewing beginner really needs a small collection of general purpose threads.
 Gutermann or Coats & Clark threads will work perfectly for most of your sewing projects.